R Types

 And a string and a character are both char vectors of length 1.

-Characters are surrounded by double quotes "
+Characters are surrounded by double quotes " (or single quotes ').

 length("Hello")